bhfletcher/ultra96-python-click/README.md

-## This stuff is for tinkering with the Mickroe Click boards from the Avnet/Xilinx Ultra96 Python  environment (also works with Ultra96 PYNQ)
+## This stuff is for tinkering with the Mikro Click boards from the Avnet/Xilinx Ultra96 Python  environment (also works with Ultra96 PYNQ)

 **Pre-requisites:**
+  - Ultra96 PYNQ preferred or at least some version of PetaLinux
-  - Existing /dev/spidevx.x devices
+  - Existing /dev/spidevx.x or /dev/i2c-x devices
-  - User permission of devices! ("sudo chmod a+rwx /dev/spidev?.?", chown or the right way with adduser to existing group spi or sudo)
+  - User permission of devices! ("sudo chmod a+rwx /dev/spidev?.?", chown or the right way with adduser to existing group spi or sudo or su)
-  - Python with pip installed
+  - Python3 with pip3 installed (can work with Python 2 if you know what you are doing)
-  - Relevant Click boards
+  - Relevant Click hardware boards

 **How to install and use PYNQ:**
   - How-to video and instructions: https://ultra96-pynq.readthedocs.io/en/latest/getting_started.html